eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    and only you know what patterns you care about.
 E.g. how close are the PPC means to the observed sample mean?
 What about the variance?
 Do you care about skewness or kurtosis?
 Outliers?

+4. Look at your posterior distribution.
+Does that even make sense?
+E.g. are there outliers?
+Inspect them!

 ## Fixing Divergences